carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > Which type of metadata would be useful to record?
 {: .discussion}

-Before we continue we want to introduce you **Chepiche** they are going to be with us during this lesson because they are also interested to learn about metagenomics, in fact they already have Cuatro Ciénegas data to work on!
+Before we continue we want to introduce you **Chepiche**; they are going to be with us during this lesson because they are also interested in learning about metagenomics, in fact they already have Cuatro Ciénegas data to work on!
 Let's see!
 ## Cuatro Ciénegas